 Losi said Cosatu believed it was in the best interest of workers to campaign for and vote for the ANC, noting that it was Ramaphosa’s administration which had started a process of dealing with state capture and corruption by appointing the Zondo commission.

 The event started several hours late as organisers waited for the stadium to fill up — it was still empty when Ramaphosa arrived after 11am — to avoid the president addressing an empty sports field.
+But the main stand at the 6 500-seat stadium was still empty when Ramaphosa finally began his speech.

 Speaking later SACP secretary-general Blade Nzimande also defended advances made under the ANC, saying that government had electrified 7-million households between 1994 and 2014.